tOlheiser/react-hackerNews-clone/README.md

 * Comments

 The time is in an unformatted number format, and each post contains comment ID's.
 I'll have to iterate over each comment, send a request, and pull the comment data to display it.

+## User View
+I need to fetch two things:
+* User information
+* Stories the user has contributed.
+These will be separated into two components.